mlafeldt/chef-runner/README.md

 * Include a `Berksfile` so that cookbooks are managed by [Berkshelf]
 * Include a `Cheffile` so that cookbooks are managed [Librarian-Chef]
 * Be a cookbook with a `metadata.rb` file that defines the cookbook's name

-To give you an example, the [Practicing Ruby cookbook][pr-cookbook] is known to work well with chef-runner.

 ## Installation